yayahjb/neartree/trunk/NearTree/README_NearTree.txt

                          31 August 2010 Release 2.3 LCA
                        7 September 2010 Release 2.3.1 LCA
                        30 October 2010 Release 2.3.2 LCA
+                     22 March 2011 Release 3.0 LCA and HJB

     YOU MAY REDISTRIBUTE NearTree UNDER THE TERMS OF THE LGPL